buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Concentration up to 1 minute

-You transform 1d4 sticks, +1 for each time you've taken Magic Adept, into venomous snakes.
+You transform 1d4 sticks, +1 for each time you' \*\*ve taken Magic Adept, into venomous snakes.
 The snakes act, on your turn, always in unison and perform the same Action against the same opponent.

 These snakes, considered tiny objects, have Defense 13, 10 Hit Points, all Saving Throws at 5.
 If they drop below 0 Hit Points, they turn back into sticks but broken.